 He is an avid reader, and is often in the middle of between 3 and 5 books at any given time.
 His favorite animal is probably a leopard or any of the big cats.
 When not working, Dr. Celentano enjoy spending time watching movies and playing challenging board games with his friends.
 Horror films are his favorite genre.

-Sarah joined River Valley as a Veterinary Technician in January 2017.
+Sarah joined River Valley in January 2017, and is a Certified Veterinary Technician.
 She has a Bachelor of Science in Veterinary Science and is a certified veterinary technician, as well as a Fear Free Certified Professional.
 Sarah has two dogs, Duke, a retired research lab beagle, and Bambi, a Sharpei mix.

 She thinks goats are one of the best animals.
 If the Vet Tech thing doesn't work out, she will join Taylor Swift's squad.
 In the meantime, she will enjoy attending concerts and having fun at the beach.

 Morgan joined River Valley as a Concierge in September 2017, bringing with her 10 years of veterinary industry experience.
 She has a Bachelor of Science in Animal Science.
 Morgan is a Fear Free Certified Professional.

 Morgan has a guinea pig named Emmet a skinny pig named Rodney, a horse named Al, a dog named Dobby (born 2017) who is a Jack Russell Terrier/Chihuahua mix, and a puppy named Pixel (born 2018).
 But wait, that's not all: she also has other two adult dogs: Pickles (born 2013), a Pitbull mix and Bitty (born 2002), a Chihuahua mix.
 Morgan was married to Peter September 2018.
 They also recently bought their first home together.
 In her free time, she enjoys traveling, hiking with her dogs, and going to Celtic Thunder concerts.